Dominican Sisters of St. Catherine of Siena: Midlife turmoil

-In 1746, a tempest roared like a lion battering the beaterio to its foundation, which reverberated to the other beaterios.
-Sor Cecilia de la Circuncision, whose secular name was Ita y Salazar, had withdrawn to Santa Catalina to avoid marrying an elderly uncle and professed sixteen years previously.
+In 1746, Sister Cecilia de la Circuncision, whose secular name was Ita y Salazar, had withdrawn to Santa Catalina to avoid marrying an elderly uncle and professed sixteen years previously.
 Now entering middle age, she fell in love with, of all men, Don Francisco Figuerora, the secretary of the governor-general.
 The acting governor then happened to be a Dominican friar, Bishop Juan de Arechedrra of Nueva Segovia.
 Mother Cecilia turned to the vicar general of the archdiocese, sede vacante, to declare her vows null and void.
 The vicar convinced her that this was not the best time to press her case.

 The time finally came in 1750 when the new governor, the Marques de Obando arrived and there was also a new archbishop, Fray Pedro de la Santisima Trinidad who was a Franciscan.
-The prelate ruled in favor of the Spanish beata on the basis of the royal orders, which repeatedly forbade the beaterio to be a convent.
-Over the protests of the Dominicans, Sor Cecilia was able to leave the community borne on a hammock muttering of some illness.
+The prelate ruled in favor of the Spanish sister on the basis of the royal orders, which repeatedly forbade the order.
+Over the protests of the Dominicans, Sister Cecilia was able to leave the community borne on a hammock muttering of some illness.
 But now she was free to marry Figueroa.
 The couple later transferred to Mexico where Cecilia's case was upheld by the archbishop there.
-When the report of their infringement of royal laws reached the king of Spain, he decreed, as punishment, the extinction of the beaterio upon the death of the remaining beatas.
+When the report of their infringement of royal laws reached the king of Spain, he decreed, as punishment, the extinction of the order upon the death of the remaining sisters.
 This gave the Dominicans ample time to move heaven and earth to have the royal order rescinded.
-In the meantime, the governor trained his critical gaze at the other beaterios to ensure that they, too, would comply with the king's edicts or face the threat of extinction-at least during his incumbency.
-The royal decree suppressing the beaterio was finally lifted after the war about 1769.
+In the meantime, the governor trained his critical gaze at other orders to ensure that they, too, would comply with the king's edicts or face the threat of extinction-at least during his incumbency.
+The royal decree suppressing the order was finally lifted after the war about 1769.